luchak/rp8/docs/tutorial.md

 duplicate of the loop!
 Keeping the loop length the same, advance the loop start to the end of the current loop, so we can start editing the duplicated content.

-**TASK:** Use what you have learned so far to write a B section to this tiny song!
+**TASK:** Use what you have learned so far to write a B section to this tiny song.

 ### Create an ABA Structure